 Published in Dayton Daily News on Nov.
 10, 2013

 KASTNER, Roger age 67, passed away on September 10th, 2013.
 He is preceded in death by his father, Robert Kastner & his mother, Norma Kastner-Garman.
 He is survived by his brothers, Ron (Danella) Kastner, James (Brenda) Kastner, his nieces, Lisa (Miles) Back, Missy (Todd) Carter, nephew, Scott Kastner, great-nieces, Amanda Back, Kassidy Carter, great-nephews, Brendon Back, Dakota Carter & Dylan Carter.
-He enjoyed fishing & loved spending time with his family who he was very close with.
+He enjoyed fishing & loved spending time with his family, with who he was very close.
 He was a member of Faith Baptist Church in Miamisburg.
-Visitation will be held Monday, September 16th, 2013 at Newcomer Funeral Home South Chapel from 1:30 PM to 2:30 PM, with a service immediately following at 2:30 PM.
+Visitation will be held Monday, September 16th, 2013, at Newcomer Funeral Home South Chapel from 1:30 PM to 2:30 PM, with a service immediately following at 2:30 PM.
 Tom Vorhis will be officiating.
 Interment will be at Evergreen Cemetery in West Carrollton.
 To leave the family a special message, visit www.Newcomerdayton.com.

 Published in Dayton Daily News on September 12, 2013

 Linda Gibson Greene passed away on May 13, 2010...
 She is survived by her husband, Kenneth Greene, two sons, Steven and Michael Greene, two daughters, Lisa Piatt and Michelle Turner, eight grandchildren, two brothers, and five sisters.
 She was laid to rest at Springboro Cemetary in Springboro, OH.